RanvierMUD/ranviermud/docs/dialogue.md

 The priority can be an integer from 1 to 5 (expressed using enum-like variables) or a function that returns one of those integers/enums.

+The above `quest` example uses a function to check the player's level and set the priority based on whether or not they are in an appropriate level range for the quest.

 ### Prerequisites

 Prerequisites are a function or array of functions, that returns a boolean.
 If it is undefined, then the dialogue has no prereqs.
 If it is an array of functions, each must resolve to true for the prereq to be met.